anononymus/assamese-redup/README.md

-# assamese-redup
-Automatic Identification of Assamese reduplication
+# Automatic Identification of Assamese reduplication

-This repository contains python implementation of automatic reduplication identification along with cllasification into different types.
+This repository contains python implementation of automatic reduplication identification along with classification into different types.

+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Please see to instructions to run the project.

 We used python-3 along with IndicNLP library-